 R&D provides technical training sessions, ensuring both internal and external customers stay abreast of product knowledge and the latest technology trends.
 By sharing these insights, it fosters a culture of continuous learning and innovation within the organization, while enhancing competitiveness and expertise in the industry.
 To cite programs that were successfully implemented in 2024, the Department launched the: a) Developmental Job Assignment program for continuous technical capability-building of R&D personnel and achieve technical expertise and cross-function assignment readiness; and b) Petron Brand Championship program for Petron employees with the objective to enhance knowledge on and promote Petron products.

-Expenses in research and development amounted to approximately ₱61 million in 2022, approximately ₱87 million in 2023, and approximately ₱87 million in 2024.
+Expenses in research and development amounted to approximately ₱61 million in 2022, approximately ₱87 million in 2023, and approximately ₱87 million in 2024, computed as around 0.01% of revenues in 2022, 2023 and 2024, respectively.

 Intellectual Property